 The Far West Coast Healthy County Plan was completed in November 2016.

 The AW NRM Plan details targets for the condition of the environment and is delivered by Natural Resources AW through a diverse range of programs that combine the priorities of the community with the legislative responsibilities of the board.
-This NRM Plan approved by the Minister for Sustainability, Environment and Conservation.
+This NRM Plan was approved by the then Minister for Sustainability, Environment and Conservation.